tombelv/vurtis/README.md

 and their dependencies.

+The autodiff header-only library is bundled in the `include/` directory.

 ## Usage
 The user is required to define the implementation of the system dynamics, constraints and cost function